Bioconductor/BioC2020/docs/travel-accommodations.md

 - **Subway** - The subway costs $2.25.
 The stops closest to Simmons University are the Green E line Museum of Fine Arts.
 - **Bus** - The bus costs $1.70.
 Route 8 and 47 run past the conference center.

+## Accessibility

+**Simmons University**

+There is a mother’s room on the second floor of the Main Building (W206A).
+Simmons University has two elevators that accommodate all three floors of the Main building.
+The handicapped ramp to the Main Building is via the quad.

+**Joseph B Martin Conference Center**

+There is a mother’s room in the building adjacent to the Martin Center and a short walk from the conference space.
+The Martin Center does have elevators to accommodate all three floors of the building.

+Maps will be provided with locations of these services.

+If you have a disability and require assistance, or would like more information, please note this on the registration form or by contacting Erica Feick at efeick@ds.dfci.harvard.edu or 617-632-5323.

 ## Arriving by air

 The main airport that serves Boston is [Boston Logan International Airport](http://www.massport.com/logan-airport).